 Non-binding but exclusive; this deadline functions much like the typical Early Action deadlines, except you can only apply to one school this way (hence “single choice”).
 Not many schools offer this option, but for those that do, it shows you’re that much more interested in attending the institution.

 Binding; though Early Decision deadlines have a similar timeline to Early Action, it has one huge difference: by applying to a school Early Decision, you are agreeing to enroll if you are admitted.
 If accepted, you must contact the other colleges and withdraw those applications.

 Non-binding; deadline for fall admission usually occurs in the preceding January or February, and students receive a decision by April.

 Non-binding; schools with rolling admission deadlines accept applications until the programs fill up, often as late as April and through the summer.

-So if you know where you want to go to college and can get your applications done sooner rather than later, you can take advantage of early application deadlines—but only after learning more about them to figure out if it's the right choice for you.
-Here we’ve compiled all the details you need to know, from the difference between Early Decision and Early Action deadlines to potential drawbacks to schools that accept lots of kids via early deadlines.
+If you know where you want to go to college and can get your applications done sooner rather than later, you can take advantage of early application deadlines—but only after learning more about them to figure out if it's the right choice for you.
+Now you have all the details you need to know, from the difference between Early Decision and Early Action deadlines to potential drawbacks to schools that accept lots of students via early deadlines.
 So take a look and get moving!

 Still looking for schools?
 Find colleges to apply to using our College Search tool!